Orange-OpenSource/hurl/docs/response.md

 ## Capture and Assertion

-With the response section, one can optionally [capture value from headers, body], or [add assert on status code, body or headers].
+With the response section, one can optionally [capture value from headers, body], [add assert on status code, body or headers], or [print messages][prints] with template variables for debugging.

 ### Body compression